 Tooth powder lasts a long time and is not a liquid at risk to be taken away by airport security.
 You can find toothpaste in other countries, of course, but we are kind of hippies and don’t use fluoride, so we use Redmond or make our own.

 We love REI’s collapsible bottles for shampoo- They take up hardly any space when empty.
-They are getting grid of them, sadly, so they may not be available anymore soon.
+They are getting rid of them, sadly, but hopefully you can find them in-store before they are gone.

 If your kid is old enough to need it.

-*Toiletry items are readily available in every country we visited, but again- we use hippie stuff so brought our own when we started and then bought only when we ran out.
+*Toiletry items are readily available in every country we visited, but again- we use natural stuff so brought our own when we started and then bought only when we ran out.